Spanly Docs

 • The SDK never opens inbound connections.

-For diagnostic visibility, enable the SDK error hook:
+For diagnostic visibility, enable the error hook:

 onError: (err) => console.error('spanly:', err),

-on_error=lambda e: print('spanly:', e),
+on_error=lambda e: print("spanly:", e),

 6. Is a CLI wrapper actually proxying?